elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 * `toc`: When set to false, the table of contents at the beginning of the page will not be generated.

+* `affiliations`: List here all affiliations that made this page possible.
+This is especially used for tool assembly pages.
+Countries use the ISO 3166-1-alpha-2 notation, other affiliations must be present in the affiliations.yaml in the _data directory in order to work.

+* `audience`: List here the audiences of this page.
+This is especially used for tool assembly pages.
+Countries use the ISO 3166-1-alpha-2 notation, other affiliations must be present in the affiliations.yaml in the _data directory in order to work.
+"ALL" can be used if the tools and infrastructure this page talks about are accessible for everyone in the world.

 * `page_id`: Unique identifier of a page.
 It is usually a shortened version of the page name or title, with small letters and spaces, or an acronym, with capital and small letters.
 Used to list Related pages.

 * `related_pages`: List here the page_id of RDMkit pages that you want to display as Related pages, grouped by section (Your tasks, Your domain, Tool assembly).